Murder of Aniah Blanchard

-The killing of Aniah Blanchard occurred in October 2019.
+The murder of Aniah Blanchard occurred in October 2019.
 Blanchard, a 19-year-old college student, was reported missing on October 24.
 She had last been seen at a Chevron gas station in Auburn, Alabama, the previous night.
 A witness from the gas station claims to have seen Blanchard's kidnapping.
 Blanchard's body was found in Macon County, Alabama, one month after her disappearance.

 The cause of death was determined to be a gunshot wound.
 A suspect, Ibraheem Yazeed—who was out on bail on charges of kidnapping, attempted murder, and robbery at the time of the murder—was arrested and charged with Blanchard's murder.
 Yazeed was indicted by a grand jury on three charges: capital murder during a kidnapping, capital murder during a robbery and capital murder involving a victim in a vehicle in November 2022.
-In March 2023 pleaded not guilty to all charges.
-Prosecutors are seeking the death penalty.
+In March 2023, he pled not guilty to all charges.

+Yazeed was convicted of the lesser charges of murder and felony murder on March 19, 2026.

+Up until the trial verdict, prosecutors sought the death penalty.
+Yazeed was, in the end, sentenced to life in prison on May 7, 2026.

 Blanchard's death attracted national attention and media coverage.
 The killing led to the creation of Aniah's Law, which reforms Alabama's bail system.

 Background

 Aniah Haley Blanchard (born June 22, 2000) was from Homewood, Alabama.
 She was the daughter of Elijah Blanchard, a Birmingham businessman, and Angela Haley-Harris, a registered nurse.
-Haley-Harris is currently married to UFC heavyweight fighter Walt Harris.
+Haley-Harris is currently married to former UFC heavyweight fighter Walt Harris.
 Blanchard graduated from Homewood High School, where she played softball.
 At the time of her death, she was a student at Southern Union State Community College and was studying early childhood education.
 She was planning to transfer to Auburn University.